lola-tech/handbook/content/index.md

 #### 🤒 Sick Leave

-When you are sick, please let your scrum master know asap and log your absence in [CharlieHR](https://lolatech.charliehr.com/)
+When you are sick, please let your scrum master know asap and log your absence in [CharlieHR](https://lolatech.charliehr.com/).
+Let us know if you need help.

+If you are unwell for more than a week you might need to get a medical certificate stating the reason for the absence, so you can qualify for sick pay.

+Clinical appointments: Advise your scrum master about medical appointments (for yourself or your child) in advance so they are aware of your absence.
+You do not need to give them any details about the nature of the appointment.
+If possible make appointments at a convenient time in your work schedule.

 #### 👶 Parental Leave